NCIP/gdc-docs/docs/Data_Submission_Portal/Users_Guide/Browse_Data.md

 ## Overview

 The _"Browse"_ menu provides access to all of a project's content.
-Most content is driven by the GDC Data Dictionary and the interface is dynamically generated to accomodate the content.
+Most content is driven by the GDC Data Dictionary and the interface is dynamically generated to accommodate the content.

 Please refer to the [GDC Data Dictionary Viewer](../../Data_Dictionary/viewer.md) for more details about dictionary-generated fields, columns and filters.